Staircase solutions and stability in vertically confined salt-finger convection

-We find that $Sh\sim R_\rho ^{-0.30}$ for the single-mode solutions within the range $R_\rho\in [0.1,2]$ indicating that $Sh\sim Ra_S^{0.30}$ as a function of the salinity Rayleigh number defined in \eqref{eq:Ra_S_def} and fixed $Ra_T$ and $\tau $.
-This result agrees well the scaling law of Nusselt number $Nu\sim Ra_T^{0.30}(\text{ln} Ra_T)^{0.20}$ obtained from single-mode solutions for Rayleigh-B\'enard convection and wavenumber scaling as $k_x\sim Ra_T^{1/4}$ \citep[p.
+We find that $Sh\sim R_\rho ^{-0.30}$ for the single-mode solutions within the range $R_\rho\in [0.1,2]$ and fixed $Ra_T=10^5$ and $\tau=0.01$, indicating that for these values of $Ra_T$ and $\tau$, $Sh\sim Ra_S^{0.30}$ as a function of the salinity Rayleigh number defined in \eqref{eq:Ra_S_def}.
+This result agrees well with the scaling law of Nusselt number $Nu\sim Ra_T^{0.30}(\text{ln} Ra_T)^{0.20}$ obtained from single-mode solutions for Rayleigh-B\'enard convection and wavenumber scaling as $k_x\sim Ra_T^{1/4}$ \citep[p.
 713]{gough1975modal}.
+The scaling law in \eqref{eq:kx_scaling_yang} employed here with a fixed $R_\rho$ is also compatible with $k_x\sim Ra_T^{1/4}$ employed in Rayleigh-B\'enard convection \citep{gough1975modal}.
 Figure \ref{fig:bif_diag_R_rho_T2S_tau_0p01}(b) displays the compensated Sherwood number $Sh\,R_\rho^{0.30}$, showing that the S1 solutions from both the single-mode approach and DNS \citep{yang2015salinity} follow the same $Sh\sim R_\rho^{-0.3}$ scaling law.
 Note that the DNS results for salt-finger convection in the asymptotic regime of high $Ra_S$ instead suggest $Sh\sim Ra_S^{1/3}$ \citep[figure 7(a)]{yang2015salinity} while experimental results suggest $Sh\sim Ra_S^{4/9}$ \citep[figure 8]{hage2010high}.
 The parameter regime considered here is within the regime $Ra_S\leq 10^8$, a value that may be insufficient to reliably establish the asymptotic scaling; see e.g.,~\citep[figure 7(a)]{yang2015salinity} and \citep[figure 3(a)]{yang2016vertically}.
 The TF1 solutions suggest the scaling law $Sh\sim R_\rho^{-0.27}$ or $Sh\sim Ra_S^{0.27}$ for fixed $Ra_T$ and $\tau$.
 This is consistent with the observation in Rayleigh-B\'enard convection that the formation of the large-scale shear decreases the scaling exponent $\eta$ of $Nu\sim Ra_T^{\eta}$; see e.g., \citet[figure 4]{goluskin2014convectively}.